Raleigh Water Quality at a Glance

 Frequently Asked Questions

-Is Raleigh’s tap water safe to drink?
+Is Raleigh’s tap water safe to drink in 2026?

 Yes, Raleigh’s tap water meets all federal and state drinking water standards and has won awards for exceptional quality.
-The city’s water comes from Falls Lake Reservoir and Lake Benson, both of which undergo comprehensive treatment including ozone oxidation, coagulation, filtration, and chloramine disinfection.
+The city’s water comes from Falls Lake Reservoir and Lake Benson, both of which undergo comprehensive treatment including ozone oxidation, coagulation, activated carbon filtration, and chloramine disinfection.

 Why does my water sometimes taste or smell different?

-Occasional taste and odor changes can occur due to several factors:
+Occasional taste and odour changes can occur due to several factors:

-3. Home plumbing: Internal plumbing issues or infrequently used faucets can sometimes cause taste or odor concerns
+3. Home plumbing: Internal plumbing issues or infrequently used faucets can sometimes cause taste or odour concerns unrelated to the supply itself.

 Does Raleigh have lead in its water system?

-• Free testing: Residents can request a free lead testing kit by calling 919-996-4420 or emailing watersamples@raleighnc.gov
+• Free testing: Residents can request a free lead testing kit by calling 919-996-4420 or emailing watersamples@raleighnc.gov.
+Testing is especially recommended for homes built before 1970 or plumbed between 1962 and 1986.

 Are there water restrictions in Raleigh?